luckyhzt/unicolor/README.md

 - `vgg19_conv.pth` and `vgg19_gray.pth` under the `sample/ImageMatch/data` folder

 ## Comments
-Thanks to the authors who make their code and pretrained models available to us:
+Thanks to the authors who make their code and pretrained models publicly available:
 - Our code is built heavily based on "[Taming Transformers for High-Resolution Image Synthesis](https://github.com/CompVis/taming-transformers)".
 - In exemplar-based colorization, we rely on code from "[Deep Exemplar-based Video Colorization](https://github.com/zhangmozhe/Deep-Exemplar-based-Video-Colorization)" to calculate the similarity between grayscale and reference images.
 - In text-based colorization, we use "[CLIP (Contrastive Language-Image Pre-Training)](https://github.com/openai/CLIP)" to calculate text-image relevance.